tarektarho/tag-management-system-move/README.md

 1. Clone this repository.
 2. Install dependencies using `npm install`.
-3. Configure the back-end API endpoint in `src/config.js`.
-4. Start the development server using `npm run dev`.
+3. Start the development server using `npm run dev`.
-5. Open your browser and navigate to `http://localhost:3000`.
+4. Open your browser and navigate to `http://localhost:3000`.

 ## API Usage